 The Sachertorte’s history

-1832 was a busy year for Austria’s top diplomat, Prince Metternich.
 France and Britain were getting a touch too friendly with each other, the ink was still fresh on Belgium’s borders, and political squabbling across the wider German Confederation demanded constant care.

-(Not to mention the troublesome Prussians.)
+(Not to mention those troublesome Prussians.)

 When you’re managing the future of Europe, the last thing you need to worry about is the dinner menu.
-So pity the poor Prince when his chef was too sick to make a much-desired dessert for the diplomat’s guests one night.
+So pity the poor prince when his chef was too sick to make a much-desired dessert for the diplomat’s guests one night.

-Fortunately for Metternich (and us), the chef’s young apprentice was on hand to rescue the situation with a rather splendid chocolate cake of his own making.
-The youngster’s name?
-Franz Sacher.
-And so the world-famous Sacher-Torte was born.
+Fortunately for Metternich (and us), the chef’s young apprentice rescued the situation with a rather splendid chocolate cake of his own making.

-Where to get a Sachertorte?
+Where can you get a Sachertorte?

 The Sacher version

-In addition to their in-hotel cafés opposite the famous State Opera House, Sacher runs a dedicated cake store around the corner at Kärntner Straße 38.
-With its wooden boxes, nostalgic burgundy wrapping, and chocolate “Hotel Sacher Wien” seal, the “Original Sacher-Torte” makes a fine gift or souvenir.
+In addition to their cafés opposite the famous State Opera House, Sacher runs a dedicated cake store around the corner at Kärntner Straße 38.

 The Demel version